-A simple and easy savory snacks recipe made with wheat flour and regular spices. there are many ways of making the shakarpara or shankarpali but in this recipe post, I share masala or savory version made with wheat flour instead of plain flour.
+A simple and easy savory snack recipe made with wheat flour and regular spices. there are many ways of making shakarpara or shankarpali but in this recipe post, I share masala or savory versions made with wheat flour instead of plain flour.
 It is an all-time favorite chatpata, a crunchy snack that is loved by all age groups.
-It also has a very long shelf life and can store it in an airtight container for months.
+It also has a very long shelf life and can store in an airtight container for months.

 The key to making crispy masala shakarpara at home are:

-- Hot Oil should be perfectly incorporating into flour, so flour should have a crumbly texture and hold shape between hands
+- Hot Oil should be perfectly incorporated into flour, so flour should have a crumbly texture and hold shape between hands

 - Roll the shakarpara roti should be slightly thinner than a normal paratha.
 This would help in attaining a crisp brittle texture.

 - you can shape these biscuits to any desired shape and there isn’t any hard and fast rule for it. as a matter of fact, having square-shaped biscuits is a much easier and quicker option.